 Throughout the years students from Bring It On have gone on to create their own dance crews and dance academy’s.
 In 2008 a dance crew from west Auckland known as Sweet and Sour took the world by storm winning the Varsity division of the World Hip Hop Dance Championships in Las Vegas putting New Zealand on the world stage of hip-hop dance.
 This group went on to perform on video clips for musicians and also American television shows such as American’s Best Dance Crew.

-This has paved the way for other students from Bring it On Dance to do the very same thing creating their very own dance crews and showcasing their talent to the world.
 Over the years students that have been a part of Bring it On dance have dominated the World Hip Hop Dance Championships in the United States.
 A more recent example of this is the dance crew The Bradas who are currently dominating the world hip-hop scene winning the Adult division of the World Hip-Hop Dance Championships two years on a row.

 This competition brings a joy, confidence and enthusiasm to our youth, keeps them in school and doing something that they love to do which is dance.

 Our mission through our platform is not only to empower youth through dance but ultimately through this experience, shaping youths perspective to have a Bring It On attitude and approach in life.

 We have a responsibility to assist, contribute and support the local communities of our youth.

 We will be looking to partner with organisations who help youth across Australia and New Zealand and believe that as we grow we will be able to give so much more to our communities through various projects.